BlaBlaHuman/kotlin-comprehensions/spread-operator-on-all-collections.md

 **Kotlin/WASM** uses `org.jetbrains.kotlin.backend.wasm.lower.WasmVarargExpressionLowering` class for desugaring.
 The approach is similar to the one in **JS** backend.
 The compiler collects all the data in segments and then concatenates them into one array.
+To represent segments of plain arguments `org.jetbrains.kotlin.backend.wasm.lower.WasmVarargExpressionLowering.VarargSegmentBuilder.Plain`, and to represent spread arguments `org.jetbrains.kotlin.backend.wasm.lower.WasmVarargExpressionLowering.VarargSegmentBuilder.Spread` is utilized.
+These helper classes expose `irSize` and `irCopyInto` methods.

+Additionally, the compiler uses `org.jetbrains.kotlin.backend.wasm.lower.WasmVarargExpressionLowering.ArrayDescr` to represent array types along with their methods.

+While the general idea seems similar to other backends, the **WASM** backend additionally creates a temporary variable for each argument to preserve argument evaluation order.

+In cases, when there are no variadic parameters, the compiler just initializes an empty array.

+When a single immediate spread argument is passed, the compiler passes it by reference.

 ### Variadic parameters from the `.class` files perspective